 An Important Notification to Immaculate Heart of Mary Parishioners - Fr.
 Andrzej Panek concludes his assignment, after 10 years, as Parochial Vicar of Immaculate Heart of Mary Parish, effective June 2, 2025.
 He will then return to the Diocese of Rzeszow in Poland.

-District Pre-Baptism Class - for parents will be held at St. John Nepomucene Church, Fleet Avenue at East 50th Street on Sunday, March 16th at 11:30 am.
-Call the parish office during regular business hours to register or for more information (216-641-8444).
+District Pre-Baptism Class - for parents will be held at Our Lady of Lourdes, 3395 East 53rd, on Sunday, April 27th at 11:15 am.
+Call the parish office during regular business hours to register or for more information (216-641-2829).

 Thursdays & Fridays of Lent: Stations of the Cross & Evening Mass - provide special spiritual opportunities.
 ENGLISH: on Thursdays 6:30 pm Stations of the Cross & 7:00 pm Mass; POLISH: on Fridays 6:30 pm Stations of the Cross & 7:00 pm Mass.